Skip to main content

 7.

-This exericse concerns the matrix transformations defined by matrices of the form
+This exercise concerns the matrix transformations defined by matrices of the form

 \begin{equation*} A = \left[\begin{array}{rr} a \amp -b \\ b \amp a \\ \end{array}\right]\text{.} \end{equation*}